Rannya7x/Rannya7x/README.md

 # Hi there, I'm Rayana Almeida! 👋

-Welcome to my GitHub profile!
 I'm a web developer with a keen interest in data science.
 Here you'll find some of my projects and contributions.

 ## 🔧 Technologies & Tools